 Missguided does audit some of its supply chain including the final stage of production, but its lack of transparency regarding its labour practices and living wages means we rated the brand’s labour conditions ‘Very Poor’.

-For the animals, Missguided gets a rating of ‘It’s A Start’.
+For the animals, Missguided gets a rating of ‘Not Good enough’.
 It has a formal animal welfare policy aligned with Five Freedoms, which is a good first step.
-It states that it sources wool from non-mulesed sheep, and doesn;t use angora, fur, down, or exotic animal skin.
-It does use leather and exotic animal hair, however, and there is no evidence it traces any animal product to the first stage of production.
+It states that it sources wool from non-mulesed sheep, and doesn’t use angora, fur, or exotic animal skin or hair.
+It does use leather and down, however, and there is no evidence it traces any animal product to the first stage of production.
 In addition to this, in 2017, Missguided was found to be selling a pair of shoes advertised as having faux fur pom pom trims, which in fact contained real fur.
 Passing real fur as faux fur to unknowing shoppers is, in fact, a disturbing and increasingly common trend in the fashion industry.

 Overall rating: We Avoid

 Based on information from our own research, we rated Missguided our lowest possible score of ‘We Avoid’ overall.
 Good On You ratings consider 100s of issues and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information see our How We Rate page and our FAQs.